 - Study towards JLPT N2 level

-- Small class size helps build a supportive study group
+- Engaged students helps build a supportive study group

 What will I learn?